indiqusdocs/apiculus/docs/Subscribers/InstanceProtection/ManagingProtectedInstances.md

 ## Viewing Protected Instances

 1. In the main navigation menu, navigate to the Backups menu and select the **Instance Protection** option.
-2. Click the **Protected Instances** to display a list of all protected instances.
+2. Click **Protected Instances** to display a list of all protected instances.
 	![Viewing Protected Instances](img/ViewingProtectedInstances1.png)
 3. Select a specific instance name to view the following options:

 ## Viewing Protection details

-To view the last backup was taken and when the upcoming backup is scheduled, navigate to **Instance Protection** and click the details of the Instance protection.
+To check the last backup taken and the next scheduled backup, navigate to **Instance Protection** and click Details.

-Here, you get the option to **Run Now**, click on it to start taking the backup.
+To start a backup manually, click **Run Now**.

 ![Viewing Protected Instances](img/ViewingProtectedInstances2.png)
 ![Viewing Protected Instances](img/ViewingProtectedInstances3.png)